 Vegan diets tend to be less energy dense, so children need to eat larger quantities to get enough energy.
 We know that children typically have small appetites, so achieving their daily calorie needs can be a challenge.
 Adding healthy oils to food, such as soya bean or cold-pressed rapeseed are key, as they add more calories to meals and encourage the production of important fatty acids, which are needed for brain development.

-Focus on the following nutrients from the age of one:
+What are the important nutrients to consider from the age of one?

-Calcium is key for maintaining healthy bones, and approximately 45% of our bone mass is accrued before the age of eight years.
-A further 45% is laid in the next eight years, with the remaining 10% in the following 10 years.
-It's therefore essential that calcium requirements are met for children eating a vegan diet.
+Important for maintaining healthy bones and teeth, roughly 45% of our bone mass is accrued before the age of eight and a further 45% is laid in the next eight years, with the remaining 10% in the following 10 years.

-A plant-based milk (about 300ml per day) that’s been fortified with calcium and vitamin D is a good choice, and you may wish to include soya yogurts and calcium-rich cereals in your child's diet too.
-Oat and coconut 'milks' are another option – they’re both available in a fortified form with calcium (but not all are fortified with vitamin D - so check labels).
+A plant-based milk (about 300ml per day) that’s fortified with calcium and vitamin D is a good choice, and you may wish to include soya yogurts and calcium-rich cereals in your child's diet too.
+Oat and coconut 'drinks' are another option – they’re both available in a fortified form with calcium (but not all are fortified with vitamin D - so check labels).
 Fortified rice milk can be used as a main drink for children but only from the age of five.